Engee documentation

 Details

 • Linear - linear interpolation.
-In this mode, the block stores of the last samples that the In input port receives for each channel. - is the value you specified in the Maximum delay (Dmax) in samples parameter.
+In this mode, the unit stores of the last samples that the In input port receives for each channel, where is the value of the parameter Maximum delay (Dmax) in samples.

 Values